JungeAlexander/cocoscore/doc/example/example.md

 ## Using a pre-trained scoring model

-TODO:

-- explain gene/disease wildcards
-- document what is going in here

 ### Scoring sentences

 The example dataset consists of sentences containing co-occurrences of genes and diseases.